inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 Again, we should emphasise here that Impact Functions **do not model hazards**
 - they **model the effects** of one or more hazard events on an exposure layer.
-|project_name| groups it’s impact functions according to the kind of hazard
+|project_name| groups it's impact functions according to the kind of hazard
 they work on:

 Supported data types for each hazard type in  |project_name|